-Matthew Wiltshire, 51 from Surrey
+Matthew Wiltshire, Surrey

 I’m 51, married with two boys of 21 and 17.
 My entire world changed in April 2015 when, following a colonoscopy, I was told I had a cancerous tumour in my colon.
 I’d had no symptoms other than a few dodgy looking poos that left me with slightly redder tissue than normal – I just figured I’d been eating too much steak and drinking too much red wine.
 However, it was enough to send me to my GP who didn’t suspect anything sinister but thought it wise to check anyway.
 I was in the operating theatre three weeks later and after a successful surgical procedure to remove the tumour, I was sent home to continue my life - without radiotherapy or chemotherapy.